-As soon as you can tolerate pressure on the ball of your foot, begin stretching your foot using the towel stretch.
+As soon as it doesn’t hurt too much to put pressure on the ball of your foot, start stretching your foot using the towel stretch.
 When this stretch is easy, try the other exercises.

 - Towel stretch: Sit on a hard surface with your injured leg stretched out in front of you.
 Loop a towel around your toes and the ball of your foot and pull the towel toward your body keeping your leg straight.
 Hold this position for 15 to 30 seconds and then relax.
 Repeat 3 times.

 - Standing calf stretch: Stand facing a wall with your hands on the wall at about eye level.
 Keep your injured leg back with your heel on the floor.
 Keep the other leg forward with the knee bent.
 Turn your back foot slightly inward (as if you were pigeon-toed).
 Slowly lean into the wall until you feel a stretch in the back of your calf.
 Hold the stretch for 15 to 30 seconds.
 Return to the starting position.
 Repeat 3 times.
 Do this exercise several times each day.

 - Standing soleus stretch: Stand facing a wall with your hands on the wall at about chest height.
 Keep your injured leg back with your heel on the floor.
 Keep the other leg forward with the knee bent.
 Turn your back foot slightly inward (as if you were pigeon-toed).
 Bend your back knee slightly and gently lean into the wall until you feel a stretch in the lower calf of your injured leg.
 Hold the stretch for 15 to 30 seconds.
 Return to the starting position.
 Repeat 3 times.